Jayasenthur/Socialmedia_Hashtag_Trend_Analyzer/README.md

 * `PostId`: Acts as the partition key (unique identifier for the post).
 * `PostContent`: The original text of the post.
 * `Hashtag`: The extracted hashtag.
+* `table.put_item(Item=item)` function in the AWS SDK for Python (Boto3) is used to insert a new item into an Amazon DynamoDB table or replace an existing item with the same primary key.

 ### 5. Success Response
 ```python